Sameem-Saleem/DELI-cious/README.md

 # DELI-cious
-This application can help track all receipts and orders for a deli, with a simple terminal interface including multiple menus to streamline user-experience.
+This application can help track all receipts and orders for a deli, with a simple terminal interface including multiple menus to streamline user-experience, and export options that are viewable and printable.

 Note that information entered must follow the guidelines expressed in the documentation and this `README.md`, otherwise, errors may occur.